awsdocs/amazon-rekognition-developer-guide/doc_source/API_IndexFaces.md

 Amazon Rekognition doesn't save the actual faces that are detected\.
 Instead, the underlying detection algorithm first detects the faces in the input image\.
 For each face, the algorithm extracts facial features into a feature vector, and stores it in the backend database\.
 Amazon Rekognition uses feature vectors when it performs face match and search operations using the [SearchFaces](API_SearchFaces.md) and [SearchFacesByImage](API_SearchFacesByImage.md) operations\.

-For more information, see [Adding Faces to a Collection](add-faces-to-collection-procedure.md)\.
+For more information, see [Adding faces to a collection](add-faces-to-collection-procedure.md)\.

 To get the number of faces in a collection, call [DescribeCollection](API_DescribeCollection.md)\.